Susovan12/Early-Detection-and-Prediction-of-Schizophrenia/README.md

-EEG-Based Schizophrenia Classification by Susovan Patra This repository presents the source code for a machine learning project aimed at detecting schizophrenia using EEG recordings.
-The primary objective is to process EEG signals and build a model capable of identifying schizophrenia based on the available subject data.
+# EEG-Based Schizophrenia Classification by Susovan Patra

+This repository contains the implementation of a machine learning pipeline for detecting schizophrenia using EEG data.
+The main focus of the project is to analyze neural patterns and build a model capable of classifying schizophrenia based on subject EEG recordings.

+---

-🔍 Key Module
+## 🔍 Key Module

-Note: The core algorithms, preprocessing routines, and analytical logic reside in the util module.
-For in-depth understanding of the processing pipeline, refer to the utility script, as it encapsulates the essential transformations and helper functions.
+> **Note:** Most of the data processing, transformation logic, and core utility functions are encapsulated in the `util` module.
+Please consult this module for detailed explanations of the processing workflow.

+---

-📁 Dataset Overview
+## 📁 Dataset Structure

-The implementation expects all EEG data to be downloaded locally and placed within a root directory named dataset.
-Each of the 81 subjects should have their data stored in separate subdirectories within this folder.
+The codebase assumes that all required EEG data has been manually downloaded and extracted into a local directory named `dataset`.
+Inside this folder, there should be individual subfolders for each of the **81 subjects**.

-EEG Schizophrenia Dataset – Segment 1
+- **EEG Schizophrenia Dataset – Part 1**

-EEG Schizophrenia Dataset – Segment 2
+- **EEG Schizophrenia Dataset – Part 2**

-Disclaimer: Due to limitations on file size, neither raw EEG data nor generated output files are included within this repository.
+> **Important:** Due to repository size constraints, this project does **not** include raw EEG data or any model output files.

-📊 Model Performance
-Among the traditional classifiers tested, the Light Gradient Boosting Machine (LGBM) demonstrated superior performance.
-It achieved:
+---

+## 📊 Project Results

+After evaluating several traditional classifiers, the **Light Gradient Boosting Machine (LGBM)** emerged as the top-performing model, outperforming other candidates with the following metrics:

-ROC AUC Score: 95.96%
+- **ROC AUC Score:** 95.96%

-Accuracy: 90%

-This establishes LGBM as the most effective model in this study for distinguishing between schizophrenic and healthy EEG patterns.
+- **Accuracy:** 90.00%

+These results demonstrate the effectiveness of LGBM in distinguishing schizophrenia-related patterns in EEG data.

+---